 In general case, the Cramer's rule and induction gives

 Again the Cramer's rule says

 so it remains to prove that

 for arbitrary \(a,a_1,\cdots,a_l\).
 It suffices to prove the untruncated case at first, then apply the truncation map.
-But by Proposition \ref{imsq}, it suffices to compare their coefficients on even Young tableaux, which is obvious. \item Suppose \(j=4i+n-1\) and let \(\varphi_j=\lambda'\circ\gamma'^{-1}\).
+But by Proposition \ref{imsq}, it suffices to compare their coefficients on even Young diagrams, which is obvious. \item Suppose that \(j=4i+n-1\), that \(k(n-k)\) is odd and let \(\varphi_j=\lambda'\circ\gamma'^{-1}\).
 The statement follows from (1) since we have

 \item Otherwise \(N_{k,n}^j\) vanishes. \end{enumerate} \end{proof} \begin{proposition} For every \(j\in\mathbb{N}\), we have a map \(\psi_j\) such that the following diagram commutes